 However, if leaving them with friends or taking them to a boarding cattery is not an option, you will need to think of other ways that you can go away without causing them undue stress.
 You could get a cat sitter perhaps, or even a friend or neighbor to come in every other day or so to feed them, as well as play with them for a little bit.
 This will hopefully take the edge of you being away.

 Additionally, think about the length of time you are going to go away for.
 If you absolutely must go away, the shorter the vacation the better.
 Other ideas for how to stop them from getting lonely when you go on vacation is to leave them a whole host of toys and interactive playthings out.
 Additionally, ensure they can look out of a window as so many cats like to do.
+Take a look at our review of the best cat toys for more options.

 Do Kittens Get Lonely?